Cases in Brief

 Civil Rights: Claim Improper Arrest worsened PTSD

-Plaintiff sues law enforcement for improper arrest and claiming it worsened her combat PTSD.
-She is alleging US 1983 civil rights violations.
-I performed an IME on her, produced a report and was deposed.
+Plaintiff sues law enforcement for improper arrest, claiming it worsened claimant’s PTSD and alleges civil rights violations.
+I performed an IME, produced a report and was deposed.

 Personal Injury: Claim MVA caused Learning Problems